Predicting the long-term collective behaviour of fish pairs with deep learning: Methods

 The ABC model is therefore a discrete model that generates kick events instead of continuous time positions.
 To directly compare with the DLI model presented in the next section, which is a continuous time model, we re-sampled the trajectories made of kick events produced by the ABC model and build continuous time trajectories with a timestep of size $\Delta t = 0.12$\,s.
-We produced trajectories that add up to a total of approximately 16.6 hours of duration, that is, 500,000 timesteps.
+We produced trajectories that add up to a total of 500,000 timesteps, corresponding to approximately 16.7 hours.